GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 - Poor coverage of a provider.
 - Extreme weather conditions.
 - Power outages.
-- Users travelling into "dead zones" such as buildings that block their network connections.
+- Entering into "dead zones" such as buildings that block their network connections.
 - Travelling on a train and going through a tunnel.
-- Internet connection is managed by a third party and time boxed when it will be active or inactive like in an airport or hotel.
+- Time-boxed internet connections such as those in airports or hotels.
 - Cultural practices that require limited or no internet access at specific times or days.

 Your goal is to provide a good experience that lessens the impact of changes in connectivity.

 ## Decide what to show your users when they have a bad network connection

-The first question that must be asked is: what does success and failure of a network connection look like?
+The first question that must be asked is what does success and failure of a network connection look like?
 A successful connection is your app's normal online experience.
 The failure of a connection, however, can be both the offline state of your app as well how the app behaves when there is a laggy network.